open/close all folders

 - Kingdom Hearts 2 continues this tradition, though it's a bit more streamlined.
 You only get to pick one weapon.

-- Oblivion actually swapped out the Player Personality Quiz for a Secret Test of Character, basing the suggested class on what skills you used during the tutorial.
-However, as there were a number of skills that were impossible to use there were a number of classes it would never recommend.
+- Oblivion replaces it with a Secret Test of Character.
+A NPC will recommend a class for you based on the skills you use during the tutorial.
+However, as there are a number of skills that you don't have the ability to use during the tutorial, there are a number of classes it will never recommend.

 - Grandia II had Ryudo test his character.
 You choose the answers in order to use the piece of devil in him safely.